 If you want to see trends in sales rep data on a daily basis, you can’t wait for the big weekly or monthly report.
 You can use a free Sales Rep Performance dashboard to keep track of the whole sales team at once.

 This will help prevent high-pressure meetings, and keep the whole team on track to meet the monthly quota.
 Also, since salespeople are usually pretty competitive, you can put the live dashboard on a TV in the office so your salespeople can see the stats of top performers.

 Also, if you have different KPIs for different team members, or a total number that the sales team needs to hit, you can track progress to goals in real-time as well, as long as you use HubSpot, SalesForce or Pipedrive.

-With software today, sales management can inspect, monitor conversion rates and coach more efficiently than ever.
-The best sales management teams are using technology and data to help their team improve.
+With sales dashboard software today, sales management can inspect, monitor conversion rates and coach more efficiently than ever.
+The best sales management teams are using technology and data from their sales dashboards to help their team improve.

 What data are you using?

 PS.
 Need help increasing your sales team’s activity?
 Here’s tips for increasing sales activity from 18 experts.